vmware-archive/kubeless/docs/runtimes.md

 hello world
 ```

 Note that it is possible to specify `--dependencies` as well when using custom images and install them using an Init container but that is only possible for the supported runtimes.
-You can get the list of supported runtimes executing `kubeless function deploy --help`.
+You can get the list of supported runtimes executing `kubeless get-server-config`.

 When using a runtime not supported your function will be stored as `/kubeless/function` without extension.
 For example, injecting a file `my-function.jar` would result in the file being mounted as `/kubeless/my-fuction`).